TRARS/CustomMacroExtension/README.md

 using CustomMacroBase;
 using CustomMacroBase.Helper.Attributes;

-//This sample only adds three Toggle buttons on the UI.
+//This sample introduces three Toggle buttons to the UI.
-//It does not implement macros,
+//It focuses on demonstrating the addition of Toggle buttons and does not implement macros. namespace CustomMacroPlugin0.GameListSample
-//but only shows how to add Toggle buttons. namespace CustomMacroPlugin0.GameListSample
 {
     [SortIndex(200)]